anjuthomas/nodeOIDCMsg/README.md

 ## Other options for deserialization

+Options are other inputs or additional information that might be needed and are not part of the payload, for ex : 'algorithm'.
 Other options such as follows can be passed as in as the fourth parameter to token profile’s fromJWT method.

 ### Options
 * algorithms: List of strings with the names of the allowed algorithms.
 For instance, ["HS256", "HS384"].